-Hebrews 9:11 "But Christ being come an high priest of good things to come, by a greater and more perfect tabernacle, not made with hands" Jesus' kingdom was not temporal or housed in an earthly building, but is a heavenly eternal kingdom.
-Christ, as the great High Priest, opened the veil for a whole kingdom of High Priests and Priestesses.
-Symbolically this happened as the veil was torn (Matthew 27:51; Mark 15:38; Luke 23:45).
+Heb 9:11.
+"But Christ being come an high priest of good things to come, by a greater and more perfect tabernacle, not made with hands."
+Jesus's kingdom is not temporal or housed in an earthly building but is a heavenly, eternal kingdom.
+Christ, as the Great High Priest, opened the veil for a whole kingdom of high priests and priestesses.
+Symbolically this happened as the veil was torn.
+12 This fulfillment was echoed in the Book of Mormon by many voices, including Alma's:

-This fulfillment was echoed in the Book of Mormon by many voices including Alma 25:15-16: "But notwithstanding the law of Moses, they did look forward to the coming of Christ, considering that the law of Moses was a type of his coming, and believing that they must keep those outward performances until the time that he should be revealed unto them.
-Now they did not suppose that salvation came by the Law of Moses; but the Law of Moses did serve to strengthen their faith in Christ; and thus they did retain a hope through faith, unto eternal salvation, relying upon the spirit of prophecy, which spake of those things to come."
-(Also, see Mosiah 13:29-30; 2 Nephi 25:24-27; etc.)
+But notwithstanding the law of Moses, they did look forward to the coming of Christ, considering that the law of Moses was a type of his coming, and believing that they must keep those outward performances until the time that he should be revealed unto them.
+Now they did not suppose that salvation came by the law of Moses; but the law of Moses did serve to strengthen their faith in Christ; and thus they did retain a hope through faith, unto eternal salvation, relying upon the spirit of prophecy, which spake of those things to come.13

-Hebrews 9:12-14 Neither by the blood of goats or of calves, but by his own blood . . . the blood of Christ, who by the Holy Ghost offered himself unspotted unto God, cleanse our conscience from dead works, to serve the living God?"
-(DRB) Paul touches on the Jewish temple rituals to show step-by-step how they were only a shadow of things to come-each testifying of Jesus' offering.
-We see Jesus as the symbol from the blood of unblemished first-born male animals to no broken legs.
-All represented Christ.
+Heb 9:12-14 (DRB).
+"Neither by the blood of goats, or of calves, but by his own blood, . . . the blood of Christ, who by the Holy Ghost offered himself unspotted unto God, cleanse our conscience from dead works, to serve the living God?"
+Paul touches on the Jewish temple rituals to show step-by-step how they were only a shadow of things to come-each testifying of Jesus's offering.
+All aspects of the sacrifices represented Christ.

-Hebrews 9:15 "Christ is the mediator of a new covenant, that those who are called may receive the promised eternal inheritance-now that he has died as a ransom to set them free from the sins committed" (NIV) This verse is a beautiful description of the atoning role of our Redeemer.
-Each of the next six uses of "testament" are changed in the JST and NIV, RSV, etc. In Greek, "diathéké/testament/covenant between two parties," can also mean a legal document or a "will."
+Heb 9:15 (NIV).
+"Christ is the mediator of a new covenant, that those who are called may receive the promised eternal inheritance-now that he has died as a ransom to set them free from the sins committed."
+This verse is a beautiful description of the atoning role of our Redeemer.
+Each of the next six uses of testament is changed in the JST, NIV, and RSV.
+In Greek, diathéké, "testament or covenant between two parties," can also mean "a legal document or will."
 This is how the word is used in verses 16 and 17.

-Hebrews 9:18-21 "The first covenant was not put into effect without blood.
-For when Moses . . . took the blood of calves and . . . saying, 'This is the blood of the covenant, which God has commanded you to keep" (BSB) Moses' testament/covenant was also sealed with animal blood that typified Christ's atonement.
-He sprinkled the people and tabernacle with blood to sanctify it, symbolizing the future power of purification through Jesus' blood and body.
-Paul's citation is from Exodus 24:8.
+Heb 9:18-20 (BSB). "the first covenant was not put into effect without blood.
+For when Moses . . . took the blood of calves . . . saying, 'This is the blood of the covenant, which God has commanded you to keep."
+Moses's testament, or covenant, was also sealed with animal blood, typifying Christ's Atonement.
+Moses sprinkled the people and tabernacle with blood to sanctify them, symbolizing the future power of purification through Jesus's blood and body.
+Paul's quote is from Ex 24:8.
 The Jews erred in seeking salvation wholly through the symbolic blood of animals.

-Hebrews 9:22 "without shedding of blood is no remission" The Israelite's sacrifices were made for the remission or cleansing of the sins.
+Heb 9:22. "without shedding of blood is no remission."
+The Israelites' sacrifices were made for the remission or cleansing of sins.
 Forgiveness comes through the sacrifice and blood of the Lamb of God.

-Hebrews 9:23-26 "... patterns of things in the heavens ...
-For Christ is not entered into the holy places made with hands . . .
-Nor yet that he should offer himself often . . . but now once in the meridian of time" (JST italicized) Earthly types and shadows are only "patterns" of things to come.
-Christ fulfilled the law by a single sacrifice of His precious perfect blood (a symbol of his mortality).
-In the KJV or verse 26, Paul refers to his time as "the end of the world," but the JST changed it to our understanding of time (see above).
+Heb 9:23-26 (JST). "patterns of things in the heavens . . .
+For Christ is not entered into the holy places made with hands, . . .
+Nor yet that he should offer himself often, . . . but now once in the end meridian of the world time."
+Earthly types and shadows are only patterns of things to come.
+Christ fulfilled the law by a single sacrifice of His precious, perfect blood (a symbol of His mortality).
+In the KJV of verse 26, Paul refers to his time as "the end of the world," but the JST changed it to reflect our understanding of time.